Memgraph uses SSL (Secure Sockets Layer) protocol for establishing an authenticated and encrypted connection to a database instance.

 key.pem) located at

-If you are using Docker and want to use your own certificates, you need to move them into a Docker container in order to utilize them.
+If you are using Docker and want to use your own certificates, you need to copy them into a Docker container in order to utilize them.

 Configure the server